How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 There’s really not a lot of call in Hawaii for business suits and fancy footwear.
 Dressing up the mainland way doesn’t fit the island lifestyle.
 If you’re a guy, you’ll be in shorts and a t-shirt.
 Wahine (women) often just wear a bathing suit, with a pareo or sundress as an outer layer.
 Footwear is typically “Locals” or other inexpensive brands of slippers (flip flops) you can purchase at the grocery or drug store for about $6 a pair.

 In Honolulu, commuting can be an even worse nightmare than on the mainland.
-Conversely, in the out islands, your commute may not exist in the traditional sense at all.
+Conversely, in the out islands, which have more of a small-town feel, your commute may not exist in the traditional sense at all.
 Some people cobble together their island lifestyle by working multiple part-time jobs.
 Many others work from home.
 It seems as though more flexible schedules are the norm, as opposed to 9 to 5.

 After moving to Hawaii, you learn to watch the water for what might be a good beach day.
 A fancy new car is just as affected by salt-water air and sand as one that isn’t so fancy.
 If you’re going to surf or do other water sports, you’ll want a vehicle that will haul your gear around with the least amount of hassle.
 This generally means some kind of truck, van or SUV.